lantunes/word2posvec/README.md

 ![Results](resources/brown.top5k.dim2.png)

-Plot of learned word2posvec embeddings with 2 components.
-Red points are verbs, blue points are nouns, black points are numbers, green points are adjectives, and yellow points are adverbs.
+_A plot of learned word2posvec embeddings with 2 components.
+Red points are verbs, blue points are nouns, black points are numbers, green points are adjectives, and yellow points are adverbs._

 ## word2vec